 - Drop not as high as other running shoes

-The Mizuno Wave Rider 21 is a lightweight yet functional shoe.
+The Mizuno Wave Rider 25 is a lightweight yet functional shoe.
 They feature great flex and a high drop beneficial for runners with Achilles Tendonitis.
-They also offer a snappy, responsive ride with Mizuno’s patented wave plate.
+They also offer a unique, zippy ride with Mizuno’s patented wave plate.

 These shoes have a great underfoot feel, good heel support, and high durability.
 They work best for shorter runs, races, and speed work.

-The shoe combines good shock absorbance with a responsive ride.
+The shoe combines good shock absorbance balanced with nice road feel.
 The high drop and flex make them ideal for tendonitis sufferers.
 They also great support for a lightweight, neutral shoe.

 - Cool, breathable mesh

 - Deep cut in ankle may be too deep for some foot types

 - Not as cushioned as other running shoes